 - Fashion marketing

 - Trend forecasting

-Opportunities to work with industry during your study are ingrained in the course.
-You will be offered opportunities to undertake industry internships or placements, and to have an industry mentor.
+Opportunities to work with industry during your study are what this course is all about.
+You’ll be offered opportunities to undertake industry internships or placements, and to have an industry mentor.
 You will also be offered the opportunity to take off a sandwich year working in the industry.

 The course content draws on the opportunities offered by our brand new, advanced production facilities located in Elephant Studios at LSBU.
 You'll have access to a vast range of media equipment and studio spaces, such as a digital newsroom; digital design, film, and sound studios; and edit suites for visual effects.
-You’ll be learning within a highly creative community of undergraduate and post-graduate practitioners able to collaborate on projects.
+You’ll be collaborating within a highly creative community of undergraduate and post-graduate practitioners.